nrxr/enumbenchmarks/README.md

 - The most idiomatic way, mimicking how the HTTP library implements enums.
 - The manual way I tend to write, with an optimization for the String method using a separate slice of strings for faster retrievel than from map lookups.
+- The combined is the fastest from idiomatic with the fastest from manual.
+So string slice for String() and idiomatic switch for ExecutionStatusString fn.

 ## Benchmarks